 A systematic review based on analytical observational studies conducted in Brazil showed that the use of some medications by the elderly, especially diuretics and benzodiazepines, represents a potential risk factor for falls.
-Thus, even though no association was observed in this study at p-value level, it is important to consider the clinical significance and the negative outcomes eventually caused by the use of these medications, especially in the elderly population.10

-From this perspective, several studies show that certain classes of drugs are associated with a significant increase in the risk of falls in patients and are called "fall-risk increasing drugs" or FRID.
+Thus, even though no association was observed in this study at p-value level, it is important to consider the clinical significance and the negative outcomes eventually caused by the use of these medications, especially in the elderly population.10 the risk of falls in patients and are called "fall-risk increasing drugs" or FRID.
 These drugs can cause a series of effects in patients, such as orthostatic hypotension, cognitive dysfunction, balance disorders, dizziness, drowsiness, motor dysfunction, and visual alterations, potentiating and inducing the occurrence of falls.11